vidhi1907/My_Campfire_Song/README.md

 # My_Campfire_Song
-Gather 'round the flames, let's sing and play,
+Underneath the moon's soft light, we roam,
-Under the stars, we'll dance the night away.
+By the crackling fire, we find our home.
-In nature's embrace, our spirits soar and sway.
+In nature's embrace, we're never alone.